JetBrains/teamcity-documentation/topics/teamcity-data-directory.md

 ## Structure of TeamCity Data Directory

 The `config` subdirectory of TeamCity Data Directory contains the configuration of your TeamCity projects, and the `system` subdirectory contains build logs, artifacts, and database files (if internal database (HSQLDB) is used which is default).
 You can also review information on [Manual Backup and Restore](manual-backup-and-restore.md) to understand better which data is stored in the database, and which is on the file system.
-* __`BuildServer/config`__ – a directory where projects, build configurations and general server settings are stored
+* __`BuildServer/config`__ – a directory where projects, build configurations and general server settings are stored.
   * `trash` – backup copies of deleted projects, it is OK to delete them manually.
-For details on restoring the projects check [How To...](how-to.md#Restore+Just+Deleted+Project)
+For details on restoring the projects check [How To](how-to.md#Restore+Just+Deleted+Project).
-  * `notifications` – notification templates and notification configuration settings, including syndication feeds template
+  * `notifications` – notification templates and notification configuration settings, including syndication feeds template.
-  * `logging` – [internal server logging](teamcity-server-logs.md) configuration files, new files can be added to the directory manually
+  * `logging` – [internal server logging](teamcity-server-logs.md) configuration files, new files can be added to the directory manually.
      <anchor name="projects_folder"/>
-  * `projects` – a directory which contains all project\-related settings.
+  * `projects` – a directory which contains all project-related settings.
 Each project has its own directory.
-Project hierarchy is not used and all the projects have a corresponding directory residing directly under "projects"
+Project hierarchy is not used and all the projects have a corresponding directory residing directly under "projects".
     * `<projectID>` – a directory containing all the settings of a project with the `<projectID>` ID (including build configuration settings and excluding subproject settings).
 New directories can be created provided they have mandatory nested files.
 The _Root_ directory contains settings of the [root project](project.md#Root+Project).
 Whenever `*.xml.N` files occur under the directory, they are backup copies of corresponding files created when a project configuration is changed via the web UI.
 These backup copies are not used by TeamCity.
-      * `buildNumbers` – a directory which contains `<buildConfigurationID>.buildNumbers.properties` files which store the current build number counter for the corresponding build configuration
+      * `buildNumbers` – a directory which contains `<buildConfigurationID>.buildNumbers.properties` files which store the current build number counter for the corresponding build configuration.
-      * `buildTypes` – a directory with `<buildConfiguration or template ID>.xml` files with corresponding build configuration or template settings
+      * `buildTypes` – a directory with `<buildConfiguration or template ID>.xml` files with corresponding build configuration or template settings.
-      * `pluginData` – a directory to store optional and plugin\-related project\-level settings.
-Bundled plugins settings and auxiliary project settings like custom project tabs are stored in _plugin\-settings.xml_ file in the directory.
-Credentials stored outside of VCS per Versioned settings are stored in `secure/credentials.json` file
+      * `pluginData` – a directory to store optional and plugin-related project-level settings.
+Bundled plugins settings and auxiliary project settings like custom project tabs are stored in the `plugin-settings.xml` file in the directory.
+Credentials stored outside of VCS per Versioned settings are stored in the `secure/credentials.json` file.
-      * `vcsRoots` – a directory which contains project's VCS roots settings in the files `<VcsRootID>.xml`
+      * `vcsRoots` – a directory which contains project's VCS roots settings in the files `<VcsRootID>.xml`.
       * `project-config.xml` – the project configuration file containing the project settings, such as [parameters](configuring-build-parameters.md) and [clean-up rules](clean-up.md).
-  * `main-config.xml` – server\-wide configuration settings
+  * `main-config.xml` – server-wide configuration settings.
-  * `database.properties` – database connection settings, see more at [Setting up an External Database](setting-up-an-external-database.md)
+  * `database.properties` – database connection settings, see more at [Setting up an External Database](setting-up-an-external-database.md).
-  * `license.keys` – a file which stores the license keys entered into TeamCity
+  * `license.keys` – a file which stores the license keys entered into TeamCity.
-  * `change-viewers.properties` – [External Changes Viewer](external-changes-viewer.md) configuration properties, if available
+  * `change-viewers.properties` – [External Changes Viewer](external-changes-viewer.md) configuration properties, if available.
   * `internal.properties` – file for specifying various [internal TeamCity properties](configuring-teamcity-server-startup-properties.md).
-It is __not__ present by default and needs to be created if necessary
+It is __not__ present by default and needs to be created if necessary.
-  * `auth-config.xml` – a file storing server\-wide authentication\-related settings
+  * `auth-config.xml` – a file storing server-wide authentication-related settings.
-  * `ldap-config.properties` – [LDAP authentication](ldap-integration.md) configuration properties
+  * `ldap-config.properties` – [LDAP authentication](ldap-integration.md) configuration properties.
-  * `ntlm-config.properties` – [Windows domain authentication](configuring-authentication-settings.md#Windows+Domain+Authentication) configuration properties
+  * `ntlm-config.properties` – [Windows domain authentication](configuring-authentication-settings.md#Windows+Domain+Authentication) configuration properties.
-  * `issue-tracker.xml` – issue tracker integration settings
+  * `issue-tracker.xml` – issue tracker integration settings.
-  * `cloud-profiles.xml` – Cloud (for example, Amazon EC2) integration settings
+  * `cloud-profiles.xml` – Cloud (for example, Amazon EC2) integration settings.
-  * `backup-config.xml` – web UI backup configuration settings
+  * `backup-config.xml` – web UI backup configuration settings.
-  * `roles-config.xml` – roles\-permissions assignment file
+  * `roles-config.xml` – roles-permissions assignment file.
-  * `database.*.properties` – default template connection settings files for different external databases
+  * `database.*.properties` – default template connection settings files for different external databases.
-  * `*.dtd` – DTD files for the XML configuration files
+  * `*.dtd` – DTD files for the XML configuration files.
   * `*.dist` – default template configuration files for the corresponding files without `.dist`.
 See [below](#Direct+Modifications+of+Configuration+Files).
 * __`.BuildServer/plugins`__ – a directory where TeamCity plugins can be stored to be loaded automatically on the TeamCity start.
 New plugins can be added to the directory.
 Existing ones can be removed while the server is not running.
 The structure of a plugin is described in [Plugins Packaging](https://plugins.jetbrains.com/docs/teamcity/plugins-packaging.html).
   * `.tools` – create this directory to centralize tools to be installed on all agents.
 Any folder or `.zip` file under this folder will be distributed to all agents and appear under [Agent Home Directory](agent-home-directory.md) folder.